Aliceby TranX

 Stop Using the GA4 API — Use BigQuery Export Instead

-If you're pulling ecommerce data from GA4, you're probably using the Data API — through Looker Studio, a custom script, or a third-party connector.
+If you're pulling GA4 data into Looker Studio, a custom script, or a third-party connector, you're using the GA4 Data API.
 It works.
 Until it doesn't.

 One day your product report shows an "(other)" row swallowing half your catalog.
 Your dashboard hits a quota limit and stops refreshing.
 Your funnel numbers look different every time you change the date range.
 And you start wondering: is this data even accurate?